 Surrogate Question: Must I have children of my own to be a surrogate?
 Answer: Yes, you must have had at least one child in the last ten years to apply to be a surrogate with GS Moms.
 This is to ensure that you can have a successful pregnancy without any history of complications.
 If you have questions about this process, please email Michelle@gsmoms.com.
 We are happy to share our personal experiences and schedule a phone consultation with you as well.
 Our entire team is made up of repeat egg donors, surrogates, and previous Intended Parents.

 Surrogate Question: How soon after delivery can I be a surrogate again?
 Answer: This will depend on additional medical clearance and your availability.
 Typically, this is no earlier than six months after delivery.
-Most RE’s will recommend that you be six months post-delivery with a vaginal birth and 12 months with a C-section until you transfer.
+Most RE’s will recommend that you be six months to a year post-delivery with a vaginal birth and 12 months with a C-section until you transfer.
 All RE’s are different, so it cannot hurt to apply and see when would be best for transfer according to the clinic.
 Also, many parents are willing to match with a repeat surrogate and then wait for the correct time for transferal.
 Since the medical clearance, contracts, and completed medications can take three months it is not always a very long wait for the parents by the time you match!

 Why can’t I receive financial assistance from the government?
 It is imperative for you to be financially stable, while pursuing surrogacy, as it ensures that you are not feeling economic pressure or coerced to be a surrogate.
 In addition, your surrogacy income would often disqualify you from those programs, and no one wants any issues for you or your family should you not report the temporary increase in your income or any financial stress after delivery until you can get back on financial assistance.
 It is best for your emotional health and that of your family that you choose to be a surrogate because you want to help a deserving couple have a child and not solely for financial gain.